CMB-S4/spt3g_software/doc/quickstart.rst

 	make

 Passing ``-jN`` to ``make``, where N is the number of cores you wish to use during building, will speed up the process.

+By default, this will use the system's standard Python installation (whatever you get if you just run ``python``).
+If you want a different python, you can specify that python through passing the argument ``-DPYTHON_EXECUTABLE=`` to cmake.
+For example, to use Python 3 if Python 3 is not the default, replace the cmake command above with ``cmake -DPYTHON_EXECUTABLE=`which python3```.
+Note that, if you do this, make *sure* that a Boost library built for the version of Python you are using exists -- generally, installing everything from the system package manager will ensure this.

 Once that is complete, you can use the ``env-shell.sh`` script in the build directory to set up the appropriate environment variables (PYTHONPATH, etc.):